iandennismiller/nexus-root/Readme.md

-# nexus5-root
+# nexus-root

-Root your nexus 5.
-This installs a specific version of the nexus5 roms.
+Root your nexus.
+This installs a specific version of the nexus roms.
+Currently supported out of the box are:

+- Nexus 5 (nexus5.conf)
+- Nexus 6 (nexus6.conf)

 ## quickstart

 If you are starting with a stock phone and you've already backed up the sdcard, then just jump right in.
+First, edit the Makefile to use the correct configuration file for your device.

     make download unlock flash root